marhar/llmuri/README.md

 ## In-process References

-If the `port` portion of the URI is "mem", then the referenced LLM is not accessing an external service, but is instead using an LLM that has been instantiated in the context of the current process.
+If the `port` portion of the URI is "mem", then the LLM is not accessed externally, but is instantiated in the current process.

-This semantics of in-process references is a WIP and subject to change.
+The semantics of in-process references is a WIP and subject to change.

 - *provider* and *host* are available for llm specification.